ericmaltbie/sample/README.md

 # Sample repository

-This is a tutorial for learning how to use GIT
+This is a tutorial for learning how to use GIT ruined by VIM